stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## Enable File Vault NOW ##

-Current versions of Mac OS X include File Vault 2, a full-disk encryption system that has little in common with the much more limited File Vault 1.
+Current versions of MacOS include File Vault 2, a full-disk encryption system that has little in common with the much more limited File Vault 1.
 You should enable File Vault *NOW*, because it is the only protection against anyone with physical access to your computer.
 All other security measures will be completely